coalton-lang/coalton/docs/intro-to-coalton.md

 * `Monoid` - defined on types that are semigroups and have an identiy element

-The following type classes are similar to the typeclasses with the same name in Haskell with a few differences.
+Each of the following typeclasses resembles the class of the same name in Haskell, aside from meager differences.

 * `Functor` - `fmap` is just `map` in Coalton
 * `Applicative`
 * `Monad` - monad does not have `return`, use `pure` from applicative instead
 * `Alternative` - `<|>` is called `alt` in Coalton

-These type classes are inspired by traits of the same name in Rust:
+These typeclasses are inspired by traits of the same name in Rust:

 * `Into` - total conversions between one type and another
-* `TryInto` - non total conversions between one type and another
+* `TryInto` - non-total conversions between one type and another

 ## Do Notation

-Coalton has a do-notation macro that works similary to do notation in Haskell.
+Coalton has a `do` macro that works similarly to do notation in Haskell.

 ```lisp
 (coalton-toplevel